Intrastat

 If Intrastat data on trade in goods have not been submitted yet or if a credit note is issued in order to correct an inaccurate invoice, the value of the commodity in the Intrastat data for the specific month must be changed on the basis of the credit note.
 If the data have already been submitted, Statistics Estonia should be informed about the corrections made.
 If a credit note is issued relating to a bonus or discount granted to a customer, this correction does not have to be reflected in Intrastat later on.

 NOTE: If the credit is less than 5,000 euros, you do not need to inform Statistics Estonia about the correction.
-The correction has to be made in the data of the respective month when the goods were actually dispatched or received regardless of the fact that the credit note may have been issued several months later.
+The correction has to be made in the data of the respective month when the goods were actually dispatched regardless of the fact that the credit note may have been issued several months later.

 Which returns and replacements must be reported in Intrastat data?